 This ambient clinical experience is designed to take doctor and patient interactions and produce clinical reports and automate documentation as well as electronic health records.

 WHAT MICROSOFT IS REALLY GETTING?

 Microsoft, like other cloud providers, is increasingly focused on building industry-specific clouds.
-This playbook was originally deployed by enterprise software giants SAP and Oracle and now have become a staple for Salesforce, ServiceNow, and Microsoft too.
+This playbook was originally deployed by enterprise software giants SAP and Oracle and now has become a staple for Salesforce, ServiceNow, and Microsoft too.

 At a January investor conference, Benjamin spent a lot of time talking about DAX, which is likely to become the base of Microsoft’s healthcare efforts.
 The Nuance CEO said:

 While the technology behind the scenes is certainly revolutionary for health care, the user experience is very straightforward.
 DAX’s ambient recording process allows a physician to focus all of her attention on the patient for the entire interaction, whether virtually or in-person rather than spending time taking notes.